krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - The deduplication ID is used for deduplication of messages within a specific interval.
 - Make sure that the name of the FIFO (First-In-First-Out) queue ends with the __.fifo suffix__
 - You __can't convert an existing standard queue into a FIFO queue__.
 To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue.
+- Each partition in a FIFO queue is limited to 300 transactions per second, per API action (SendMessage, ReceiveMessage, and DeleteMessage).
+This limit applies specifically to non-high throughput mode.
+- If you use batching, non-high throughput FIFO queues support up to 3,000 messages per second, per API action

 FIFO Queue - Lifecycle of a message:
 1. Consumer receives the message and receipt handle